RiccardoBiondi/segmentation/docs/CTLungSeg/method.md

   *labels* : array-like, labelled image or stack

-  *stats* : list of array-like, statistic for each label for each image of the stack
+  *stats* : list pandas DataFrame, statistic for each label for each image of the stack

   *centroids* : array-like, centroid for each label for each image of the stack